YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/Text.md

 {% endraw %}

 ## UI example {#UIExample}
-The following examples show how the Text template is used on the Clova app distributed by {{ book.OrientedService }}.
+The following examples show how the Text template is used on the Clova app distributed by {{ book.ServiceEnv.OrientedService }}.

 | Text with emphasis | Text in paragraphs | Text in a table |
 |-------|-------|-------|